olehmell/decentralised-chat/README.md

 Congrats 🎉, you can now access the app at http://localhost:3000

+## Grill extensions

-## Extending Grill with custom extensions
+Light Grill can be extended with new functionality via custom extensions.

-Grill light app supports extending the functionality of chat element with custom set of extensions that can be built on top of it.

 Each extension should have:
-- A very specific usecase / purpose, for example: sending NFTs or image from IPFS / URL, etc.
+- A specific usecase, for example: share NFTs in chat or uploade images to IPFS, etc.
-- A new JSON schema to be used in IPFS extending the [IExtension](/components/Extension/types.tsx) class.
+- A JSON schema that will extend IPFS content of the chat message.
+See `ExtensionWidget` class in [types.tsx](/components/Extensions/types.tsx).
-- A utility class for serializing / de-serializing json and implementing the preview renderer.
 - An input modal for the asking data from users.

-After creation of above requirements, you just need to add your extension to Grill Light Registry, [here](components/Extension/registry.tsx).
+- A render function for your extension widget.

+Once you created your extension, add it to the Extension Registry of Light Grill [here](/components/Extensions/registry.tsx).

 ## Environment variables 🌎